 But these experiments did not give any conclusive results; the quantities collected were too small and the quality disappointing.
-The high resistance of spider silk is due to an intensive repetition of the silk genes; however, in the subjects studied, the amino acid sequence was broken, causing a decrease in fiber resistance.
+The high resistance of spider silk is due to an intensive repetition of the silk genes; however, in the exam questions studied, the amino acid sequence was broken, causing a decrease in fiber resistance.

 2. The true success of transgenesis

-However, Nexia, a Montreal-based biotechnology company, obtained Lewis’ patents in the late 1990s.
+However, Nexia, a Montréal-based biotechnology company, obtained Lewis’ patents in the late 1990s.
 In partnership with the U.S. Army Soldier Biological Chemical Command, it introduced the gene coding for the spider silk protein into two goats.

-The proteins collected from the goats’ milk are then put into solution.
+The proteins collected from the goats’ milk are then put into the solution.
 By applying pressure to the tubes containing the solution, they come together to form a fiber, which is pulled together to stabilize the structure.